casassg/events-landing/_posts/2018-07-02-CS-Graduate-Student-Jobs.md

     <td>&lt;= 20**</td>
     <td></td>
     <td></td>
+    <td></td>
     <td>Responsibilities vary by course, but can include grading, interview grading.
 Will not include teaching recitation </td>
     <td>Both undergraduate and graduate classes</td>
   </tr>
 </table>

 '*' This amount is distributed monthly.
-The fall semester has 4 months, and the spring semester has 5.
-So the monthly earnings are $3471 and $2777 respectively.
-Also, post proposal PhD students in the CS department get a raise to $13,053 / semester.
+The monthly earnings is $3,085.
+Also, post proposal PhD students in the CS department get a raise to $3268/mo.

 '**' Course Manager and Course Grader hours depend on course enrollment.